 1. What opportunities are there to visit the school and speak with staff?

-Due to current restrictions we held our first virtual Open Morning on Friday 2 October, we are hoping to hold an Open Day at the school on Friday 26 March.
+Due to current restrictions we are holding our second virtual Open Day on Friday 26 March at 2pm.
 To request an information pack and register for the event please contact Ann Green our Admissions Secretary, register here or call 01892 525591.
 If you would prefer to arrange a personal appointment please make contact with our Admissions Secretary who will arrange a convenient time for you.

 2. What age can children start school?

 Most of our children join the school in Kindergarten (the September after a child turns 3) although we do have spaces available in Reception.
 Early registration is recommended as places fill up fast.

 Yes.
 The school is currently registered with Kent County Council as a provider of Free Early Years Education for 3 and 4 year olds.
 All children (in the term following their 3rd birthday) are eligible to receive a maximum of 570 hours Free Early Years Education per year (15 hours per week for 38 weeks).
 At Rose Hill we are not able to offer the full 570 hours per year, due to school term dates and are only able to offer 34 weeks.
 Please note that it is not possible to claim the difference/missed hours at another setting.
 Those parents who wish to access only 15 hours Free Early Years Education will be offered 5 sessions per week subject to availability, until their child reaches compulsory school age.
 In claiming the 15 hours Free Early Years Education you are not required to pay either a deposit or registration fee and where possible we will provide a uniform.
 The school reserves the right to withdraw from the scheme at any time and will endeavour to give one term’s notice of our intention.